bpfverif/tnums-cgo22/README.md

 architecture, if necessary.

-### 1. Run script to compile code and produce graph for multiplication algorithms comparison
+### 1. Run the following script.
+The script first compiles the code into multiple binaries, runs them, saves their output in .log files, and runs a python script to create a graph from the .log files.
 ```
 $ cd ../performance
 $ bash perf.sh
 ```

-### 2. Extract graph from docker
+### 2. Extract the figure from docker
 1. Open a new terminal to find docker image ID
 ```
 $ docker ps -a